opf/openproject/docs/development/development-environment-docker/README.md

 Afterwards, set the environment variables to your liking. `DEV_UID` and `DEV_GID` are required to be set so your project directory will not end up with files owned by root.

+Both `docker-compose` and `bin/compose` will load the env from this file.

 ### 3) Setup database and install dependencies